New Kent County, Virginia

 - Present - New Kent County continues to be a primarily rural and agricultural area

-This timeline provides a condensed summary of the historical journey of New Kent County, Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of New Kent County, Virginia.